Western Michigan University: Athletics

 The Western Michigan Broncos are a National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision school.
-They compete in the Mid-American Conference in men's basketball, baseball, football, soccer and tennis; and women's basketball, cross-country, golf, gymnastics, soccer, softball, track and field, and volleyball.
+They compete in the Mid-American Conference in men's basketball, baseball, football, and tennis; and women's basketball, cross-country, golf, gymnastics, soccer, softball, track and field, and volleyball.
 The men's hockey team competes in the National Collegiate Hockey Conference.
+The Men's Soccer team plays in the Missouri Valley Conference.

 The Western Michigan Broncos main rival is the Central Michigan Chippewas who also compete in the Mid-American Conference.

-The Broncos have won three NCAA national championships.
-The cross country team won the NCAA title in 1964 and 1965.

 Also, in 1955, the Broncos lost to Wake Forest in the NCAA College World Series 7 to 6.
-The men's ice hockey team won their first ever NCAA title in 2025.

 School songs

 The current alma mater, Brown and Gold, and the current WMU fight song are the result of a 1959 contest to replace existing songs.
-Open to the university community, the two-stage contest first solicited lyrics and then music.
 Alumnus James H. Bull won the lyrics stage with his entry for Brown and Gold.
 Alumnus Walter Gilbert took the honors for the fight song lyrics and the music for both the fight song and alma mater.